Loading...

 North Dakota's HOA enforcement framework relies primarily on governing documents and general legal principles rather than HOA-specific legislation.
 Your CC&Rs are the most important document for understanding your rights and the HOA's enforcement powers.

-Compare North Dakota's approach to neighboring states: South Dakota has a specific Planned Community Act, while Montana and Wyoming have similarly minimal frameworks.
+Compare North Dakota's approach to neighboring states: South Dakota has no comprehensive HOA statute at all (only a Condominium Act, SDCL §43-15A), and Montana and Wyoming have similarly minimal frameworks.

 Need Help Fighting Your Violation?
 Our AI-powered HOA assistant can analyze your violation notice and help you craft a response based on North Dakota law and your CC&Rs.